PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/mobile/mobile_build_en.md

 # Build Environment
 ## Use docker
 ### 1. Install docker
-About the installation of docker, please refer to [offical document](https://docs.docker.com/install/)
+For the installation of docker, please refer to [official document](https://docs.docker.com/install/)
 ### 2. Use docker to build environment
-First we enter into the directory of paddle-mobile and run `docker build` Take Linux/Mac as an example (It is recommended to run in 'Docker Quickstart Terminal' in windows)
+First we enter into the directory of paddle-mobile and run `docker build` .
+Take Linux/Mac as an example (On windows, it is recommended to run in 'Docker Quickstart Terminal' )
 ```
 $ docker build -t paddle-mobile:dev - < Dockerfile
 ```